North American Task Force: Background

 As Canada emerged from the 19th century it still depended on the British Royal Navy for maritime defence.
 As the British and the Germans entered a naval arms race; the British, concerned that the Germans would outproduce them, asked their Dominion governments to contribute financially to the building of new ships at the 1909 Imperial Conference.
 This request imposed upon the Canadian Prime Minister Sir Wilfrid Laurier became known as the "naval question".
 Due to internal conflicts Laurier decided that, instead of giving money to the British Royal Navy, Canada would build its own Navy.
-A few ships were built or bought by the fledgling Canadian Navy but the decision was unpopular in Canada and contributed to the downfall of the Laurier government.
+A few ships were built or bought by the fledgling Canadian Navy founded in 1910 but the decision was unpopular in Canada and contributed to the downfall of the Laurier government.

 In the years leading up to World War I, Japan increased its presence near the West coast of North America.
 In early 1914, Japanese cruisers sailed the Pacific coast of America and Canada with a significant number visiting Canada's west coast, including and which visited Vancouver in June 1914.
 The ships and Vice-Admiral Kuroi, his captains, staff and the cadets were given a reception by the provincial government.
 The band of the 88th Fusiliers played for the occasion.